ISUgenomics/bioinformatics-workbook/introduction/fileFormats.md

 ---
 ## Common Errors that occur with this file type

-* Program requires the sequences to all be on a single but the fasta file is on multiple lines
+* Program requires the sequences to be all on a single line but the fasta file is on multiple lines
-* Program requies the sequences to be on multiple lines with a string length per line less than 80 characters but the sequences are written on a single lines
+* Program requires the sequences to be on multiple lines with a string length per line less than 80 characters but the sequences are written on a single line

 ---

 # FASTQ File Format

-FASTQ files are similar to FASTA but contain the quality score of the sequence data (only nucleotide sequences).
+FASTQ files are similar to FASTA but also contain the quality score of the sequence data (only nucleotide sequences).
 The format contains two additional lines beyond FASTA format.

 ```
 Line 1: starts with “@” followed by ID